aamosm/hybridsort/README.md

 I'll do my best to learn the respective languages and convert the algorithm accurately and validate its usage.

-the initial hybridsort is not that practical but hybridsortv2 can be used in actual real-time cases
+the initial hybridsort is not that practical but hybridsortv2 can be used in actual real-time cases you may find it in the v2 branch